-The counseling and counseling psychology program areas offer graduate programs in community counseling and school counseling leading to the M.S. degree in counseling and student personnel, and counseling psychology leading to the Ph.D. degree in educational psychology, with a specialization in counseling psychology.
+The counseling and counseling psychology program areas offer graduate programs in community counseling and school counseling leading to the M.S. degree in counseling and counseling psychology leading to the Ph.D. degree in educational psychology, with an option in counseling psychology.